 Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer \boxtimes Non-accelerated filer \square
+Large accelerated filer \square Non-accelerated filer \boxtimes Accelerated filer \Box

-Accelerated filer \square Smaller reporting company \square
+Smaller reporting company \Box

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes 🗆 No 🗵